 The Town of Blacksburg has made significant contributions to the project including helping with access road improvements, funding for site planning, and completion of a parking area on Town-owned land adjacent to the trailhead.
 Additionally, the Blacksburg Rotary is matching funding from Rotary International for a kiosk, trail mapping, and signage.

 We are also planning for trail construction on Property 2.
 We’re submitting grant proposals to fund engineering and trail construction.
-We hope to start building trails on Property 2 next year, and we could use your help!
+We hope to start building trails on Property 2 in 2021 and we could use your help!
 Please consider making a donation to support the trails.
 When the project is finished, there will be approximately 12 miles of trails winding through the scenic forest, just minutes from downtown Blacksburg.

 In the video, Blacksburg Town Manager Marc Verniel takes a tour of the trails and gives a quick update.